tobiawolaju/The-Intern/README.md

 ### Hands

-Executes UI actions such as:
+Executes actions such as:

-* clicking
+* mouse clicks
-* typing
+* keyboard typing
 * scrolling
-* launching apps
+* opening applications

 ### Mouth

-Produces speech or text responses.
+Produces text or speech responses.

 ### Local Agent Client

-Coordinates all local subsystems and communicates with the cloud brain.
+Coordinates all local modules and communicates with the cloud brain.

 ---

 ## Cloud Brain

-The cloud system hosts the reasoning and planning components.
+The cloud system hosts the agent's reasoning capabilities.

-This includes:
+---

 ### ADK Agent

-The Intern is implemented as an **ADK agent** that orchestrates reasoning and tool usage.
+The Intern is implemented as a **Google ADK agent**, responsible for orchestrating:

+* reasoning
+* tool usage
+* task planning

+---

 ### Agent Persona

-The persona defines:

-* behavior
-* tone
-* decision rules
-* reporting style

-Example behaviors:
+Defines the agent's behavioral style.

+Examples:

 * prefer screenshots when explaining UI
 * confirm destructive actions